hoffman-lab/Ensemble-Representational-Space/README.md

 Funding: Whitehall Foundation and NINDS R01 NS127128

 The lab has some limited openings for students and postdoctoral fellows.
-If interested, reach out to Richard Song (richard.w.song@vanderbilt.edu) during BrainHack, or contact Kari Hoffman (kari.hoffman@vanderbilt.edu) aftewards for more info.
+If interested, contact Kari Hoffman (kari.hoffman@vanderbilt.edu) for more info.